 Tarragona Augmented Reality App

 The ‘Imageen’ smartphone app (available on the AppStore and Google Play) is a super cool ‘enhanced reality’ app that brings old Tarragona to life.
-At designated points at local sites, you can learn about the history in an interactive way.
+At designated points at local sites, you can interactively learn about history.
 Holding our phone screen over the Cathedral, we were able to see how the Roman Temple once looked before it.

 Festivals in Tarragona

 Tarragona may have built itself upon Tarraco, but it does not forget.
-Festivals like Tarraco Viva in May bring to life the Roman era and re-enactments from medieval days to Napoleon, aid the living history of the city.
+In May, festivals like Tarraco Viva bring to life the Roman era and re-enactments from medieval days to Napoleon, aid the living history of the city.
 You can find out more about the calendar of events, with downloadable publications, here.

 Further planning for Tarragona